ypid/ansible-initramfs_message/README.md

 [![Platforms](http://img.shields.io/badge/platforms-debian-lightgrey.svg?style=flat)](#)

-Define a message which is shown at boot in the init script (initramfs).
+Define a message which is shown at boot from the init script (initramfs).

 The message should appear shortly after the kernel has mounted the initramfs and starts the init script.